radius-project/docs/docs/content/author-apps/networking/howto-tls-termination-cert-manager/index.md

 ## Step 4: Set up HTTP-01 Challenge

-To use Let's encrypt, you need to configure [ACME Issuer](https://cert-manager.io/docs/configuration/acme/) using cert-mananger.
+To use Let's encrypt, you need to configure [ACME Issuer](https://cert-manager.io/docs/configuration/acme/) using cert-manager.
 This how-to uses [HTTP-01 Challenge](https://cert-manager.io/docs/configuration/acme/http01/) to verify that a client owns a domain.

 Here is what your HTTP-01 ACME ClusterIssuer resource should look like: